-- Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - o Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - o Localization brings to Options > Settings to change applications language and System context menu language (W7+) - o System integration, to customize file associations, context menu and sendto menu entries (Windows only). - Text encoding, quick link to customize text encoding for names of files in ZIP archives and for console commands - Settings, to customize application's behaviour and theme - Set advanced archiving options, to customize archiving / conversion specific options from archiving screen - o Set advanced extraction options, to customize extraction specific options from extraction screen
+- Run as administrator (Windows Vista or more recent) closes current instance and opens a new one, prompting UAC elevation request, in order to work in protected paths. - o Run as different user (Windows only) closes current instance and opens a new one with alternative user profile. - Localization brings to Options > Settings to change applications language and System context menu language (W7+) - System integration, to customize file associations, context menu and sendto menu entries (Windows only). - Text encoding, quick link to customize text encoding for names of files in ZIP archives and for console commands - Settings, to customize application's behaviour and theme - Set advanced archiving options, to customize archiving / conversion specific options from archiving screen - o Set advanced extraction options, to customize extraction specific options from extraction screen

-"Help" submenu opens settings & help system interface, and points to check for updates, search plug-in and add-ons in project's website and to most up to date documentation available, localized PeaZip tutorial (F1), and help file (Alt+F1).
+"Help" submenu opens settings & help system interface, pointing to check for updates, Plugin, Themes, and Translations in project's website, and providing access to most up to date documentation available online, and the offline localized PeaZip tutorial (F1), and help file (Alt+F1).